waahlstrand/frap_matlab/README.md

 # frap_matlab
-Recovery curve-based as well as pixel-based analysis of Fluorescence Recovery After Photobleaching (FRAP) data in Matlab.
-Covers both pure diffusion and diffusion and binding dynamics.
+Matlab tools for analysis of Fluorescence Recovery After Photobleaching (FRAP) data.
+Covers both cases of pure diffusion as well as diffusion and binding dynamics.
+Fitting can be based on recovery curve as well as all pixels in the image data.